crs4/seal/docs/seqal_index.rst

 Criteria for duplicate reads
 ++++++++++++++++++++++++++++++

-The criteria applied by Seqal (and by Picard at the time of this writing) to identify duplicate reads roughly equates to aligned finding fragments that start and end at the same reference position.
+The criteria applied by Seqal (and by Picard at the time of this writing) to identify duplicate reads roughly equates to aligned finding reads (or pairs) whose mappings start at the same reference position.

 These are the steps that explain the criteria in more detail.